-Chair Becker opined that any council action on this topic would take place after the November municipal elections.
+Chair Becker opined that any council action on this topic would take place suggested any advocacy be deferred until after the November municipal elections.
 In his viewing of the City Council meeting, Chair Becker stated his disagreement with several assumptions made during public comment on this issue as well as by individual Councilmembers.

 Chair Becker noted one larger charge leveled at the meeting was that neighborhood associations were not asked for by the community and just dropped on the City Council.
-However, Chair Becker clarified that these CEC recommendations came out of the City's Civic Engagement Task Force, and when the CEC was first formed, it took those recommendations and reviewed them with the City Council and received their blessing in April of 2014 to proceed during a joint meeting updating the progress of the CEC to that point.
+However, Chair Becker clarified that these CEC recommendations came out of the City's Civic Engagement Task Force, and when the CEC was first formed, it took those recommendations and reviewed them with the City Council and received their blessing in April of 2016-2014 to proceed during a joint meeting updating the progress of the CEC to that point.

 At that time, Chair Becker clarified that the CEC had received a renewed charge from the City Council on their 2015 priority project to assist and encourage the formation of Roseville neighborhood associations.
-At that point, and after involving members of the public in the task force, Chair Becker noted the CEC's invitation to all three existing neighborhood associations in the community, as opposed to the public comment that the CEC didn't want those existing associations involved, which was blatantly false.
-In conclusion, Chair Becker opined that the CEC and their efforts had gotten thrown under the bus by the council, and while he hadn't expected the City Council to adopt each and every one of CEC's recommendations, he had expected some support.
+At that point, and after involving members of the public and considerable dramain the task force, Chair Becker noted the CEC's invitation to all three existing neighborhood associations in the community, as opposed to the public comment where it was brought up that the CEC didn't want those existing associations involved, which was blatantly false.
+In conclusion, Chair Becker opined that the CEC and their efforts had gotten thrown under the bus by the council, and while he hadn't

+915 expected the City Council to adopt the each and every one of CEC's recommendations, he had expected some support.